operator-framework/community-operators/docs/best-practices.md

 * When defining CRDs, you should use OpenAPI spec to create a structural schema for your CRDs.

+* Operators are instrumented to provide useful, actionable metrics to external systems (e.g. monitoring/alerting platforms).
+Minimally, metrics should represent the software's health and key performance indicators, as well as support the creation of [service levels indicators](https://en.wikipedia.org/wiki/Service_level_indicator) such as throughput, latency, availability, errors, capacity, etc.

 ### Summary

 * One Operator per managed application